Skin Concerns - Baby Skin Conditions

 Eczema in children is a non-contagious skin condition which is quite common affecting around 10% of babies.
 It usually appears in early childhood and disappears around six years of age.
 The skin becomes dry, cracked and itchy, and may weep.
 It often starts at the elbows or knees.
 Eczema can vary in severity and alter on a daily basis.
 In some cases, eczema may continue into adulthood.

 The immune system of children is immature and so many react inappropriately to a perceived irritant.
 This could be something on their skin, a food or a drink.
 Eczema is more common in children who have other allergies, such as asthma and hay fever.

 Practitioners can help try and isolate what is causing the response, or parents can try and identify the irritant via trial and error.
 Children will often "grow" out of the problem as their immune system matures.
 However, that is of little comfort right now to the baby who has eczema, and the parents who are missing out on sleep.

-Click on our "Word on the Street" page to read some of the emails to MooGoo letting us know that a real change of formula has achieved.
+Click on our "Herd about Us?" page to read some of the emails to MooGoo letting us know that a real change of formula has achieved.
 For these people, MooGoo eliminated whatever it was they were reacting to on their skin.
 However, different methods will work for different people.

 Probiotic Supplements Proven to Help Some Infant Eczema Sufferers

 There have been a number of recent studies done which indicate that taking pro-biotic supplements in pregnancy or early childhood can help.
 This is a recent excerpt from "New Scientist Magazine, April 2008.